-Whether you're streaming from a remote island in the middle of nowhere, or you're working from home with the whole family eating up bandwidth at the same time, you may still be able to use Evercast successfully with low internet speed.
+Whether you're streaming from a remote island in the middle of nowhere, or you're working from home with the whole family online at the same time, you may still be able to use Evercast successfully with low internet speed.
 Just follow these tips.

-Since many of us are working out of our homes, it's important to sync with family/roommates on internet usage.
+When multiple people are working from home, it's important to sync with family/roommates on internet usage.
 Make sure other household members are not video conferencing, gaming, streaming, uploading/downloading files, or doing other internet-intensive activities while you are in a live Evercast session.
-For the best experience, save as much bandwidth as possible.

-If your internet up speed is less than 2.5Mbps and you are the one sending the stream, we highly recommend talking on the phone with your team instead of video conferencing on Evercast in order to save bandwidth.
+If your internet upload speed is less than 2.5Mbps and you are the one sending the stream, we highly recommend talking on the phone with your team instead of video conferencing on Evercast, in order to save bandwidth.

 NOTE: If you choose to use another conferencing service (e.g. Facetime, Zoom, Skype, etc.) on your phone concurrently with Evercast on your computer, turn the WiFi off on your phone and only use the cellular connection instead.

-EBS can still stream with a video bitrate as low as 0.5Mbps (500 in EBS).
-We recommend reducing bitrate in increments of 500 until you find the bitrate that works best for your internet connection.
+EBS can stream with a video bitrate as low as 1000Mbps.
+We recommend reducing your bitrate in increments of 500 until you find the level that works best for your internet connection.
 We also recommend experimenting between the VP8 and VP9 codecs.

 NOTE: In order to change these settings, you must stop streaming.